St Mel's Cathedral: 2009 Christmas Day fire

 Just after 5:00 am on 25 December 2009 a fire began at the back of the building.
 Freezing weather disrupted attempts by firefighters to put out the blaze as their pipes were frozen solid, causing the fire to go on for several hours.
 At one point flames were reported jumping 18 m into the air.
 According to Bishop of Ardagh and Clonmacnoise Colm O'Reilly, who had celebrated Midnight Mass in the building hours before the fire began, St Mel's Cathedral was completely destroyed by the fire, describing the cathedral as "just a shell" and "burned out from end to end".
 However, there were rescue efforts underway to try to save the campanile before it too was destroyed.
 As a result of the fire, Longford parishioners held their Christmas Day masses in the local Temperance Hall.

 Initial investigations into the cause of the blaze were hampered by the precarious state of the building; the Gardaí conducted house-to-house inquiries in what a spokesman described as a "routine inquiry".

 The estimated cost of the damage to the cathedral was approximately €30 million.
 Bishop O'Reilly committed to rebuilding it.
 St Mel's Crosier, a relic dating from over a thousand years ago, was destroyed in the fire.

 Gardaí began examining the cathedral on 6 January 2010.
 They determined two days later that it had not been arson.
 A comprehensive investigation was undertaken by Gardaí and insurance forensic experts into the cause of the fire.
-It was established that the outbreak first arose in an old chimney flue at the rear of the cathedral and unfortunately broke out into the sacristy through old inspection hatches located behind fitted units.
+It was established that the outbreak first arose in an old chimney flue at the rear of the cathedral and broke out into the sacristy through old inspection hatches located behind fitted units.
 It was concluded that the fire was entirely accidental in origin and could not have been foreseen.

 Mass moved from the Temperance Hall to the sports hall and chapel of St Mel's College while the cathedral was being restored.
 Bishop O'Reilly issued a letter to his 41 parishes: "I am now writing the kind of letter that I never dreamt I would need to write.
 I must do so, since I wear a ring that Cardinal Tomás Ó Fiaich placed on my finger as a reminder that for my time as Bishop I am bound to the Diocesan family in a bond that, like marriage, is for good times and bad.
 I write this letter to acknowledge that we must stay together in this time of sorrow and bewilderment.
 I also write to bring some solace to the many who are quite truly heart-broken."